nrbjerg/xion/README.md

 # xion
-A simple MILP solver, created using common lisp
+A simple MILP solver, created using rust for educational purposes.